shunsukeaihara/django-mysql-geventpool/README.md

 # django-mysql-geventpool

 Mysql Connection Pooling backend for Django 2.0+ using gevent.
+Only

-This implimentation based on django-db-gevent-tool(https://github.com/jneight/django-db-geventpool).
+This implimentation is based on django-db-gevent-tool(https://github.com/jneight/django-db-geventpool).

 ## Settings